nylenylenyle/hospital_readmission_risk_analysis/README.md

 Thirty-day readmission is an important quality and utilization metric because early returns to the hospital may reflect disease severity, gaps in care transitions, incomplete follow-up, or complex social and clinical needs.
 In current U.S. policy, CMS reduces payments to eligible hospitals with excess risk-standardized readmissions for specific conditions and procedures through the Hospital Readmissions Reduction Program (HRRP).

-This dataset is **not a direct HRRP performance file**, and diabetes itself is not one of the six conditions/procedures currently used in the core HRRP measures.
+This dataset is not a direct HRRP performance file, and diabetes itself is not one of the six conditions/procedures currently used in the core HRRP measures.
 The business question here is therefore broader:

 > **Which observable characteristics of a diabetes hospitalization are most useful for identifying patients with elevated risk of returning within 30 days?**